heananbird/Seeq-Cost-Throughput-Curve-Guide/docs/source/potential.rst

     app

--Get Dates Button: When clicked new data is drawn for stored data and tables are updated
+# Get Dates Button: When clicked new data is drawn for stored data and tables are updated

 .. jupyter-execute::
     :hide-code: